 Should my levels of desipramine be monitored during pregnancy?

-Pregnancy might affect how some people break down this medication.
-Some people may need to have their medication doses changed during pregnancy.
+Pregnancy might affect how some women break down this medication.
+Some women may need to have their medication doses changed during pregnancy.
 Your healthcare provider can discuss testing your blood and monitoring your symptoms to help determine if you need to adjust your medication dose to keep this medication working for you.

 Does taking desipramine increase the chance of miscarriage?